ericayto/PANARCHY/README.md

 7. **Finance & Banking** – The new `FinanceSystem` tracks per-region deposits, loan balances, interest accrual, credit stress, defaults, and infrastructure investment flows that are sensitive to shortages and transport jams.
 8. **Energy Dispatch & Infrastructure** – `InfrastructureSystem` now degrades and upgrades power/transport capacity based on maintenance spend and investments, feeds back into the economy via dispatch limits, and reports reliability plus shortfall signals in both runtime metrics and JSON snapshots.
 9. **Technology & Policy** – `TechnologySystem` advances a small technology DAG via R&D budgets coming from the new `PolicySystem`, which also manages taxes, transfers, R&D allocations, public debt, and infrastructure investment priorities so labor/productivity respond to unemployment and fiscal balance signals.
-10. **Immersive Observatory UI** – `cargo run` now always serves a cinematic, black-on-white dashboard with a pixel island cityscape, moving vehicles, hover-rich region cards, terminal-style logs with typing effects, and a timeline scrubber + speed controls so you can replay every tick.
+10. **Immersive Observatory UI** – `cargo run` now always serves a cinematic, monochrome control room with a Cytopia-inspired pixel city (tile sprites sourced from the Cytopia open project), moving vehicles, hover-rich region cards, terminal-style logs with typing effects, and a timeline scrubber + speed controls so you can replay every tick.

 ### Try it locally